NeedMoreInput/BF3ZombieMode/README.md

 <p><b>Warning Display Length</b>: Time in seconds that warnings are shown as yells, default is <i>15</i>.</p>

 <p><b>Human Max Idle Seconds</b>: Time in seconds that a human is allowed to be idle (no spawns and no kills/deaths) before being kicked.
 This idle time applies only when a match is in progress.
 Since zombies can't win unless they can kill humans, the match can stall if a human remains idle and never spawns.
 The idle time for humans should therefore be relatively short.
-The default value is <i>120</i> seconds, or 2 minutes.</p>
+The default value is <i>180</i> seconds, or 3 minutes.</p>

-<p><b>Max Idle Seconds</b>: Time in seconds that any player is allowed to be idle (no spawns and no kills/deaths) before being kicked.
+<p><b>Max Idle Seconds</b>: Time in seconds that any player is allowed to be idle (no spawns and no kills/deaths) before being kicked, regardless of whether a match is running or not, or whether spawned or not.
 This idle time applies as long as Zombie Mode is enabled (On).
 The default value is <i>600</i> seconds, or 10 minutes.</p>

 <p><b>Warns Before Kick For Rules Violations</b>: Number of warnings given before a player is kicked for violating the Zombie Mode rules, particularly for using a forbidden weapon type.
 The default value is <i>1</i>.</p>